algunes/LastFM_HistoryDownloader/README.md

 # Poor Man's LastFM History Downloader
-A tool for downloading your listening history on the LastFM
+A simple tool for downloading your listening history on the LastFM, built with .Net Core 3 and WPF.